NotAFile/vxw-client/README.md

 Gameplay:
 -Bring back the old AoS feeling from anything before 0.54:
-	-No free headhunting, if you want to kill someone, you should have to aim your weapon -Proper weapon balancing, make the rifle king of long-ranged combat again -Slow-paced gameplay, take your time to think of a good way to defeat the enemy -More focus on engineering different buildings
+	-No free headhunting, if you want to kill someone, you should have to aim your weapon -Proper weapon balancing, make the rifle king of long-ranged combat again and SMG short-ranged to middle-ranged -Slow-paced gameplay, take your time to think of a good way to defeat the enemy -More focus on engineering different buildings
-	-More genmaps with a special API for easy map generation -Implied classes, equal equipment and abilities for all players, determine your class based on the way you play the game -Make fulfilling the game mode's target worth it (e.g. intel/flag "ESP", game mode points) -Introduction of artillery weapons (mortars atm) as a balancing measure, new "class" and a general feature of the game -Proper airstrikes (compared to AoS classic) with planes dropping bombs, wich can be shot down (both the planes and the bombs \o/)
+	-More genmaps with a special API for easy map generation -Implied classes, mostly equal equipment and abilities for all players, determine your class based on the way you play the game
+	-Make fulfilling the game mode's target worth it (e.g. intel/flag "ESP", game mode points) -Introduction of artillery weapons (mortars atm) as a balancing measure, new "class" and a general feature of the game -Proper airstrikes (compared to AoS classic) with planes dropping bombs, wich can be shot down (both the planes and the bombs \o/)